ProbisMis/Burak.GoodJobGames/README.md

 for Redis i used AWS Elasticache, that should be in same VPC with EC2 instance and with all tcp ports open.
 * Elasticache nginx config file is located in .platform file, which is needed for reverse proxy port setting.
 My application runs on port 5001, this can be changed but .platform/nginx/nginx.conf file should be changed as well.

+* I can create an IAM if you want to take a look to infrastructure.

 ### Include ###

 * [NLog] for logging